Learning About Soaring and CSA

 The instructor can teach you the mechanics of flying the aircraft in just a few lessons.
 But don't be led too quickly into thinking that you have learned all there is to know.
 Learning to soar is a series of steps and plateaus.
 How high on that ladder you wish to climb is up to you.
 Some pilots are content, at least for a while, to soar around an airport.

 The sport requires alertness, self-control and self-discipline.
-It requires a combination of coordination, flexibility of thought, quick decision-making, and good judegment - all skills which can be achieved only through conscientious effort.
-The requirements for continually taking off and landing safely at the same airport are obviously not the same as those placed on a pilot who ventures into the unknown on a cross-country flight.
+It requires a combination of coordination, flexibility of thought, quick decision-making, and good judgment - all skills which can be achieved only through conscientious effort.
+The requirements for continually taking off and landing safely at the same airport are obviously not the same as those placed on a pilot who ventures into the unknown on a cross-country flight willing to land in a field.

 Student Pilot